 What tools do you use for distributed work?
 What experiences have you had so far?
 And how do you solve the typical challenges when working from home?
 Feel free to join the discussion in the comments at the end of the article.

-Slack: is a kind of chat service for companies, agencies and teams.
+Slack is a kind of chat service for companies, agencies and teams.
 Many companies in the technical environment and in the WordPress scene organize themselves completely via Slack .
-Especially when a part of the employees work from home, as is the case with RAIDBOXES.
-More and more companies are even working fully remote - without a central office.
-Then tools are Slack indispensable.
+Especially when some of the employees work from home, as is the case with RAIDBOXES.
+More and more companies even work completely remote - without a central office.
+Tools such as Slack are then indispensable.

-Here is a small insight into how we Slack use:
+Here's a small insight into how we use Slack at RAIDBOXES:

-- Direct communication: Just ask a question quickly without leaving your desk?
-You can chat directly with someone, or set up a group chat for any person in the company/team.
-You can also upload and exchange files.
+- Direct communication: Ask a quick question without leaving your desk?
+You can chat directly with someone, or put together any people in the company/team for a group chat.
+Files can also be uploaded and exchanged.

-- Channels: Discussions or results that only interest individual teams are communicated and organised in special channels ("Channels").
+- Channels: Discussions or results that are only of interest to individual teams are communicated and organized in special channels.

-- Notifications: Define for which messages and channels you want to receive what kind of notification to be informed immediately.
-Or mute individual channels ("Mute") to only read along from time to time.
+- Notifications: Define which messages and channels you want to receive which type of notification for in order to be informed immediately.
+Or mute individual channels so that you can only read them from time to time.

 - Ping: A message is particularly important?
 You want the other person or the team to be informed immediately?
-You can use so-called pings for this.
+For this you can use so-called pings.

-- Status: In a status channel we communicate whether we are currently working and available.
-Or whether we take a break or do not want to be disturbed ("tunnel").
-Slack also offers its own function and marking for this purpose.
+- Status: In a status channel, we communicate whether we are currently working and can be reached.
+Or whether we are taking a break or do not want to be disturbed ("tunnel").
+Slack also offers its own function and marking for this.

-- Work productively: If you stand in front of your colleagues' desks for every question and remark, you inevitably interrupt their work.
-You Slack can control who wants to read what and when.
+- Work productively: If you stand in front of your colleagues' desks every time they ask a question or make a comment, you will inevitably interrupt their work.
+At Slack you can control who reads what and when.
 This increases efficiency - if used correctly.

-- Avoid distraction: Also Slack can provide for chaotic communication.
-Therefore it is important to use functions like join/follow, mute, status messages, ping, threads etc. systematically.
+- Avoid distractions: Also Slack can make for chaotic communication.
+That's why it's important to use features like join/follow, mute, status messages, ping, threads, etc. systematically.

 - Autarkic information: You decide where you want to read along.
-Or you leave a channel when it is no longer relevant to you.
+Or you leave a channel if it is no longer relevant for you.

 - Archive: You can search for past entries.
-This way, all communication within the company - as well as its results - is documented.
+This way, all communication in the company - as well as its results - is documented.
 This is important to avoid duplicate discussions.

-- Remote connection: If used consistently, home office employees Slack are just as informed as the teams on site.
+- Remote connectivity: With consistent use of Slack , employees in the home office are just as informed as the teams on site.

-You can Slack also make calls or hold online meetings - with or without a camera.
-We no longer use this function ourselves, the quality and performance were too poor for us.
+You can also use Slack to make calls or hold online meetings - with or without cameras.
+We weren't happy with the quality of this feature in Slack so it's not something we still use.
 More about that later.
 Do you have questions about using Slack or about the other applications listed here?
-The comments are open.
+We welcome your comments.

-Chats in Slack can be extended by sub-chats via so-called threads.
-This increases the clarity very much.
-Furthermore, you will only be informed about new entries in threads if you have participated in the respective sub-discussion.
+Chats in Slack can be extended to sub-chats with threads.
+It's much easier to maintain clarity and transparency this way.
+Furthermore, you'll only be notified about new entries in the thread if you've participated in it.

-As an alternative to Slack serves Microsoft Teams.
+Microsoft Teams serves as an alternative to Slack .
 It can also be used to combine chats, meetings, notes and attachments.
-Through the connection to Office 365, the service should be particularly worthwhile for companies that already have a strong infrastructure for Microsoft.
+Due to the connection to Office 365, the service is likely to be particularly worthwhile for companies that already have a strong infrastructure for Microsoft.

 Google Meet: video conferencing for businesses

 Google provides a variety of tools for businesses.
-These are usually easy to use and are geared towards virtual collaboration.
-This also applies to Google Meet.
+These are mostly easy to use and geared towards virtual collaboration.
+This is also true for Google Meet.
 The tool is still known to most as Google Hangouts.
-There are apps for Android and iOS to participate in online meetings.
-But you can also dial in using your browser, where Chrome is best connected.
+There are apps for Android and iOS to join online meetings.
+But you can also dial in purely through the browser, with Chrome being the best connected.

-Otherwise Firefox, Edge and Apple Safari are supported.
-External guests can be integrated via an invitation link or a meeting ID.
+Firefox, Edge, and Apple Safari are also supported.
+External guests can participate in meetings using an invitation link or meeting ID.
 Meet is integrated into the Google Suite.
 This is especially useful if you use other Google tools, such as the calendar.
-For each meeting entry, a suitable link for the meeting is then generated if required.
+If desired, a suitable link is created for every meeting entry.

 Google and privacy

-We RAIDBOXES have also created several fixed virtual meeting rooms.
+We at RAIDBOXES have also created several fixed virtual meeting rooms.
 The link always remains the same.
-We then meet in "Münster", "Freiburg", "Hamburg" or "Magdeburg" - the last three are the locations of our Remote employees.
-This way we can make appointments quickly and easily, even for spontaneous meetings.
+We then meet in "Münster", "Freiburg", "Hamburg" or "Magdeburg" - the last three are the locations of our remote employees.
+This way we can arrange meetings quickly and easily, even for spontaneous meetings.

-Otherwise, we use the online meetings for various purposes.
-Sometimes for meetings on site with a "switch" to the remoters (top right, the picture was taken before Corona), or for a virtual beer or water at home office hours:
+We use the online meetings function for various purposes.
+Sometimes for meetings on site with a "switch" to the remote employees (top right, the picture was taken before corona) or for a virtual get-together (beer or water optional).

-Video conferences are difficult to handle above a certain size.
-We also notice this when, as is the case now - in Corona's time - almost all employees join in from home.
-If an online meeting has more than ten participants, you need to organise them clearly.
-For example, with the following rules and options:
+Video conferences are difficult to manage once they reach a certain size.
+This is something we've noticed now during the corona pandemic where nearly all employees join meetings from home.
+If an online meeting has over ten participants, you need to organize them clearly.
+For example, with the following options and rules:

-- Facilitation: Someone should lead the meeting, collect contributions, shift overflowing discussions and control the time frame.
+- Facilitation: Someone should lead the meeting, solicit input, shift sprawling discussions, and control the time frame.

-- Agenda: You have problems keeping the structure?
-A document shared in advance and to be worked on by everyone helps you.
-In it, you determine together which points should be discussed.
+- Agenda: You have problems to keep the structure?
+A document shared in advance and to be worked on by all will help you.
+In it, you determine together which points are to be discussed.

-- Mute it: You want to improve audio quality?
-Then everyone should mute, as long as they are just listening.
+- Mute: You want to improve audio quality?
+Then everyone should mute themselves, as long as they're just listening.

-- Accompanying chat: Most systems support a chat function in addition to the audio or video track.
-You can use this to contact the moderator, for example, if you want to be considered by the moderator.
+- Accompanying chat: Most systems support a chat function next to the audio or video track.
+In it, you can, for example, report if you want to be considered by the moderation.

-We used to use video telephony for RAIDBOXES Slack calls.
-But as the size of the team increased, the problems became more frequent: conference call abandonment and poor audio and video quality.
-Google Meet has been more stable, even at low bandwidth.
-For example in the home office or on the road.
-Test for yourself which service works best.
+We used to use RAIDBOXES Slack Calls for video telephony.
+But as the team grew, the problems mounted: Dropouts in conferences and poor sound and video quality.
+Google Meet has been more stable so far, even with low bandwidth.
+For example, in the home office or on the road.
+Test for yourself which service is best suited.
 Other alternatives are Skype from Microsoft or Zoom.

-Some favour being able to look their counterpart virtually in the eye.
+Some people prefer being able to look their counterpart in the eye, even virtually.
 After all, facial expressions are part of communication.
 Others feel distracted by it.
 You should discuss and try out with your team which variant is more effective for you.
-All employees at RAIDBOXES can decide for themselves whether they want to activate their video or not.
+RAIDBOXES employees can decide for themselves whether they want to turn their video on or not.

-Not all your customers or partners are reachable via chat, Slack , Skype & Co.
+Not all of your customers or partners can be reached via chat, Slack , Skype & Co.
 And not all employees have or want a business smartphone.
-Then you need the good old telephone in its modern version.
-With service providers like Aircall you can make phone calls from your company computer.
-Whether you use the world of Microsoft or Apple.
+Then you need the good old telephone, in its modern version.
+With service providers like Aircall you can make calls from your company computer.
+No matter whether you use the world of Microsoft or Apple.

-The quality of the calls is no longer a problem in times of IP telephony.
+Call quality is no longer an issue in times of IP telephony.
 Thanks to your own "landline" number, no one notices where you're calling from - you can set the area code yourself if required.
 And you can be reached at any time.
 Assistants such as the virtual answering machine provide additional support.
 Most providers also allow you to create shared numbers for individual teams.

-Or you can connect the virtual phone to your CRM or helpdesk.
-Aircall offers an integration among others for:
+You can also connect the virtual phone to your CRM or helpdesk.
+Aircall offers integrations for, among others:

 - Zoho (more on this in a moment)